Managing your studies at UC

 Payment plans are offered to international students that are experiencing financial difficulties due to exceptional circumstances and are in genuine need of assistance.

-Payment plans are available on a short-term basis only as part of student visa conditions is that students continue to have sufficient financial capacity to support their studies and stay in Australia.
+Payment plans are available on a short-term basis only, as students must continue to have sufficient financial capacity to support their studies and stay in Australia - a condition of their Student visa.

 Payment plans are available for Semester 1 and Semester 2 only.